SreeRaj-K0/Elastic-SIEM-Home-Lab/README.md

 - **Elastic Stack Server (10.10.10.100)**: Hosted on Ubuntu, running Elasticsearch, Kibana, and Fleet Server for log aggregation, visualization, and alerting.

- **Created and deployed a Mythic C2 payload, developed detection rules, and used Elastic  EDR to effectively detect and contain the compromised host
+**Created and deployed a Mythic C2 payload, developed detection rules, and used Elastic EDR to effectively detect and contain the compromised host.**